Pierre Ngendandumwe

-Pierre Ngendandumwe (1930 – 15 January 1965) was a Burundian politician.
-He was a member of the Union for National Progress and was an ethnic Hutu.
+Pierre Ngendandumwe (1930 – 15 January 1965) was a Burundian politician and statesman who served as the Prime Minister of Burundi in two terms, first from 1963 to 1964 and second for only eight days in January 1965.

+An ethnic Hutu, he was a member of the Union for National Progress political party.
 On 18 June 1963, about a year after Burundi gained independence and amidst efforts to bring about political cooperation between Hutus and the dominant minority Tutsis, Ngendandumwe became Burundi's first Hutu prime minister.
 He served as prime minister until 6 April 1964 and then became prime minister again on 7 January 1965, serving until his death.
 Eight days after beginning his second term, he was assassinated by a Rwandan Tutsi refugee.

 Early life

 Pierre Ngendandumwe was born in 1930 in Ngozi Province, Burundi.
 He came from a prosperous Hutu family.
-In 1959 he earned a degree in political science from Lovanium University in the Belgian Congo.
-That year he bemoaned the domination of Urundi's administration by the Tutsi minority ethnic group.
+In 1959, he earned a degree in political science from Lovanium University in the Belgian Congo.
+That year, he bemoaned the domination of Burundi's administration by the Tutsi minority ethnic group.